Parson's freehold: Development

 Plural occupancy was gradually restricted due to abuses by non-resident officeholders delegating priestly duties to assistants.

 The difficulty of removing the beneficiary of such a freehold was a source of continued conflict.
 In practice only "open and notorious evil living" sufficed to remove an incumbent unwillingly.
-Conflict over tithes in particular led to the fixing of tithes under the Tithe Commutation Act of 1836, and their abolition in 1935.
+Conflict over tithes in particular led to the fixing of tithes under the Tithe Commutation Act 1836, and their abolition in 1935.
 Increasingly rectors and vicars are not appointed, the right under which the patron makes a presentation of the living to his chosen candidate being suspended under section 67 of the pastoral measure 1983, and perhaps 3,500 clergy are consequently merely licensed by the bishop as priests-in-charge; although 5,500 rectors and vicars continue to enjoy freehold, but all are invited to relinquish the freehold and change to "common tenure" (to which all licensed clergy will automatically transfer in 2011).
 There is no contract, and no employment in any case: freeholders, licensed clergy, and those under common tenure are in law "office-holders".